-THIS CHARTER SCHOOL (hereafter "Charter") is entered into under Iowa Code 2022, Section 256E.6, with an effective date of July 01, 2024, by and between the State of Iowa Board of Education (hereafter "State Board" or the "Authorizer"), an agency of the State of Iowa whose mission is to review and evaluate charter school applications and to authorize charter schools throughout the State, and to ensure the highest standards of accountability and oversight charter schools, and the Great Oaks High School and Career Center Des Moines Governing Board (hereafter "Applicant"), an Iowa not-for-profit corporation established to create and operate Great Oaks High School and Career Center Des Moines (hereafter "School" or the "Charter School"), a charter school within the boundaries of the Iowa State that operates as a new attendance center independently from a public district.
+THIS CHARTER SCHOOL CONTRACT (hereafter "Charter" or "Contract") is entered into pursuant to lowa Code 2022, Section 256E.6, with an effective date of July 01, 2025, by and between the State of Iowa Board of Education (hereafter "State Board" or the "Authorizer"), an agency of the State of Iowa whose mission is to review and evaluate charter school applications and to authorize charter schools throughout the State, and to ensure the highest standards of accountability and oversight of charter schools, and CIVICA Iowa, Inc. (hereafter "Applicant" or "Name"), an Iowa not-for-profit corporation established to create and operate CIVICA Des Moines Elementary (hereafter "School" or the "Charter School"), a charter school within the boundaries of the State of Iowa that operates as a new attendance center independently from a public district.